tom-seddon/beeblink/docs/fs.md

 using a pre-2025 ROM, there is no progress indicator for this process, which can take a little while if you have a lot of volumes.)

+Press CTRL+G to go to the first volume in the current list whose name starts with a given char.
+After pressing CTRL+G, type the char of interest when prompted.

 The volume browser isn't recommended in 20-column modes.

 ### `WDUMP <fsp>`